 Therapy styles may vary for treating GAD, but the most common approach is to use behavioral therapies, like cognitive behavioral therapy.
 This is a type of therapy that guides patients to become more aware of mood and symptoms and to take active steps to change negative thoughts and behaviors.
-In addition to therapy and medication, treatment in a residential facility is supplemented with alternative therapies, group support, family involvement, nutrition, and exercise.
+In addition to therapy and medication, residential programs are supplemented with alternative therapies, group support, family involvement, nutrition, and exercise.

 GAD can be a devastating condition that causes severe anxiety over nearly everything.
 It can cause a person to be unable to function normally in several areas of his or her life.
 With commitment to treatment, however, and dedication to ongoing self-care for this chronic illness, the prognosis for most patients is very good and recovery is likely.

-Why Consider Bridges to Recovery for Anxiety Disorder Treatment
+Why Consider Bridges to Recovery for Anxiety Disorder?

-At Bridges to Recovery, we specialize in diagnosing and treating complex psychiatric and emotional issues such as generalized anxiety disorder.
-We provide compassionate and effective care in a serene residential setting so clients can focus on their treatment and recovery without the worries of external pressures and stressors.
+At Bridges to Recovery, we specialize in diagnosing and treating generalized anxiety disorder and other psychiatric and emotional issues such as .
+We provide compassionate and effective care in a serene residential setting so clients can focus on their recovery without the worries of external pressures and stressors.

 - Private residential accommodations.
 Our exclusive residential treatment homes have a maximum of six clients, providing a safe, private alternative to a more traditional hospital environment.